Excelsior District

 • Multi-unit Victorian and Edwardian flats.
 A smaller tier of older two- and three-unit buildings along the perimeter blocks near Alemany, Mission Street, and the older interior streets.
 Sometimes converted to condo or held as flats.
 Trade on building condition, unit configuration, and TIC vs condo status.

 Where your home fits in this five-category map sets a starting band, and block position, condition, and McLaren Park or BART proximity then move the number within that band.
-As a current rule of thumb based on recent closings: smaller unrenovated rowhouses and bungalows typically trade $700K to $1.0M.
-Standard Marina-style rowhouses and mid-century homes in good condition run $950K to $1.25M.
+As a current rule of thumb based on recent closings: smaller unrenovated homes and bungalows typically trade $700K to $1.0M.
+Standard Marina-style and mid-century homes in good condition run $950K to $1.25M.
 Updated and lightly expanded family homes sit $1.15M to $1.45M.
 McLaren Park edge homes, larger expanded family houses, and renovated homes with usable outdoor space can stretch past $1.45M to $1.8M+.
 The single best move when you're weighing a sale is a current valuation on your specific address.
 Request a free home valuation.

 Sub-area pricing